How We Work with Your Trust Beneficiaries

 We Educate.
 How long a trust lasts depends on the terms of the trust, how well the assets are managed, and the level of distributions.
 By helping a beneficiary develop a realistic budget, we gain an understanding of their needs and objectives.
 As part of our ongoing relationship, we review investment performance, discuss specific investments, and provide beneficiaries with the knowledge they need to properly maintain their finances.
 If things go off course, we are always here to help and restore balance.

 We Advise.
 What if your beneficiary’s request for money from the trust is complex or requires analysis, such as asking for funds to start a business or to live overseas?
-Our Trust Administration Committee (TAC) — including our Managing Director of Fiduciary Services, General Counsel, and senior client advisors and analysts — meets regularly to review and analyze non-ordinary requests and to make recommendations to the beneficiaries.
+Our Trust Administration Committee (TAC) — including our General Counsel, and senior client advisors and analysts — meets regularly to review and analyze non-ordinary requests and to make recommendations to the beneficiaries.
 We apply decades of legal and financial expertise to provide advice that is in the best interest of your beneficiaries and the intent of the trust.

 The Power of Being Intentional

 We will go the extra mile to get to know you, your beneficiaries, and potential co-trustees, so we can carry out the values, goals and objectives you set forth in your trust(s) and provide continuity.